Mbutler1991/childhood-adhd-quiz/README.md

 ### Content

 The content for this website has mostly been taken from personal experiences from my partner and I who both have ADHD and a number of children with ADHD.
-My partner also has beeen studying related subjects.
+My partner also has been studying related subjects.
 The questions and scoring metrics were taken from the Conners 4 Clinical Index test which is a shortened version of the Conners 4 ADHD test.

 ### Media

-Images and videos came from a number of different sources
+Images and videos came from a number of different sources.
  - Favicon from www.flaticon.com
  - Background image was drawn by hand by my partner Nikita Ellison for the sole purpose of use in this project.
- - Links are from ADHD Ireland, HSE and YouTube videos from the HowToADHD Youtube channel.
+ - Links are from ADHD Ireland, HSE and YouTube videos from the HowToADHD YouTube channel.

 ### Code